-The scenery is equally as varied – look no further than enchanting Norge (Norway) for evidence.
-Cradling the region’s westernmost expanse, and the most northerly point of Europe for that matter, this nation waves farewell to the beaten path.
+The scenery is equally as varied – look no further than enchanting Norway cruises for evidence.
+Cradling the region’s westernmost expanse, and the most northerly point of Europe for that matter, this nation bids farewell to the beaten path.
 Part Scandinavian/part Arctic, this slither of extraordinary wilderness is tailor-made for every outdoorsy type imaginable.
 Set the heart racing with an exhilarating husky ride, witness the swirling palette of colour of the Aurora Borealis dancing the night away up above, or let the fabulously green and rugged fjords lazily pass you by on a cruise, reminiscent of a fantasy film set.

 Links to its ancient antiquity are all readily available, depicted through the numerous museums stirred into the region’s intoxicating melting pot.
 Scandinavia and The Baltics are evolving fast, but then they always have been, haven’t they?